| Amazonas

 airport is served by daily flights from Lima, via Arequipa.

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

-click on the city's name) Also known as the "City of the Kings"
+click on the city's name) Also known as the "City of the Kings" or "Garden

-or "Garden City" it is the capital of Peru.
-A bustling metropolis
+City" it is the capital of Peru.
+A bustling metropolis with over 7 million

-with over 7 million inhabitants, located on the coast, roughly mid-way
+inhabitants, located on the coast, roughly mid-way between the Ecuadorean

-between the Ecuadorean border and Chile.
-It was founded in 1535 in the
+border and Chile.
+It was founded in 1535 in the Rimac valley by the Spanish

-Rimac valley by the Spanish conqueror, Francisco Pizarro.
-The city is very
+conqueror, Francisco Pizarro.
+The city is very contrasting: beautiful historical

-contrasting: beautiful historical buildings with balconies, convents, churches
+buildings with balconies, convents, churches and plazas from the days of

-and plazas from the days of the Spaniards are located in the old city center,
+the Spaniards are located in the old city center, whereas modern buildings,

-whereas modern buildings, parks, numerous restaurants, hotels and shopping
+parks, numerous restaurants, hotels and shopping centers are located in

-centers are located in the residential areas of Miraflores, San Isidro,
+the residential areas of Miraflores, San Isidro, Monterrico, La Molina

-fresh sea food are spread along the coast 120 km.
+sea food are spread along the coast 120 km.
 South of the city.
 Although

 during the cool season (May-November), the city is mostly overcast, lots